-This course is intended to provide the first responder with t knowledge necessary to conduct response operations wh maintaining the integrity of a WMD crime scene.
-The abil to recognize and preserve evidence is crucial to ensuring a successful prosecution; therefore, it is the responsibil of all first responders to implement procedures to prote potential evidence and minimize disturbing the crime scen in order not to jeopardize a successful prosecution.
+This course is intended to provide the first responder with the knowledge necessary to conduct response operations while maintaining the integrity of a WMD crime scene.
+The ability to recognize and preserve evidence is crucial to ensuring a successful prosecution; therefore, it is the responsibility of all first responders to implement procedures to protect potential evidence and minimize disturbing the crime scene in order not to jeopardize a successful prosecution.

-The overall goal of this training program is to demonstra an understanding of the issues involved in recognizin protecting, and preserving evidence generated by Weapon of Mass Destruction (WMD) event for success prosecution.
+The overall goal of this training program is to demonstrate an understanding of the issues involved in recognizing, protecting, and preserving evidence generated by a Weapon of Mass Destruction (WMD) event for successful prosecution.

-All response personnel, including: emergency management emergency medical services, fire service, governme administration, hazardous materials, healthcare, la enforcement, public health, public safety, and public work he lile lity ne ate s, a ful Course Content Typical WMD (Chemical, Biological, Radiological, Nuclear, and Explosive-CBRNE) agents Hazards and risks at a WMD crime scene Personal Protection Equipment (PPE) Management of a WMD crime scene, including National Incident Management System (NIMS), ICS (Incident Command System), and the National Response Plan (NRP) Roles and responsibilities of first responders and the Federal Bureau of Investigation (FBI) at a WMD crime scene Recognizing, identifying, and preserving evidence Maintaining the integrity of evidence at a WMD crime scene HEALTHCARE nt, ent aw Course Length: 1 day CEU credits: 0.8 Fee: \$129 Price includes Course material, morning refreshments, box lunch and afternoon refreshmentsAND Price includes Course material, morning refreshments, box lunch and afternoon refreshments AND and the second second POLICE AND PUBLIC / 14
+All response personnel, including: emergency management, emergency medical services, fire service, government administration, hazardous materials, healthcare, law enforcement, public health, public safety, and public works.

+- Typical WMD (Chemical, Biological, Radiological, Nuclear, and Explosive-CBRNE) agents - Hazards and risks at a WMD crime scene - Personal Protection Equipment (PPE) - Management of a WMD crime scene, including National Incident Management System (NIMS), ICS (Incident Command System), and the National Response Plan (NRP) - · Roles and responsibilities of first responders and the Federal Bureau of Investigation (FBI) at a WMD crime scene